cnvandev/zwitscher-maschine/README.md

 use Twitter Bootstrap elements.
 Right now it's fairly bare-bones, I'm not sure what the API should really look like, and it's really simple as it is right now.

+The ultimate goal for this library is to have one line of code (or less!) for every visible object in the final Twitter Bootstrap page.
+Knowing the function names, it should come easily how to write Twitter Bootstrap HTML and it the output should make sense, as much as possible.

 Usage
 -----
 In any case, you can quickly output HTML code for Twitter Bootstrap-based sites